vwkd/code-system/src/languages/rust/trait/Iterator.md

----
-title: Iterator
+# Iterator
-index: 12
----

 ## Introduction

-? type that's iterable, allows iteration
+- ability to iterate over type
+- provides common interface for iteration
+- abstracts away over concrete implementation of iteration
+- zero-cost abstraction, no runtime overhead
+- lazy evaluation

+## Implementation

-- implements `Iterator` trait
+- usually implements on wrapper type
+- allows to separate iterator state from value
+- allows contained value to be immutable
+- can make wrapping type transparent by implementing `IntoIterator` for contained type, `into_iter` method returns wrapping type
-- only needs to implement associated type and `next` method, rest have default implementation
+- only needs to implement `next` method and associated type

-- `iter()` gives immutable reference to values
-- `iter_mut()` gives mutable reference to values
-- `into_iter()` gives owned values
-- beware: `into_iter()` consumes collection, data is then dropped, can't use again!
-- can get next value using `next()` method
-- iterator is lazy, computes next value only when calls `next()`
+- other methods have default implementation
+- `Item` associated type is type that's iterated over
-- iterator variable needs to be mutable because `next()` changes internal state of iteration
+- `next` method returns `Some(Item)`, changes internal state of iteration, if at end returns `None`

-zero cost abstraction, no runtime overhead

-## For loop

-- can iterate over using for loop
-- just sugar
-- plain identifier sugar for `.into_iter()`
-- `&` identifier sugar for `.iter()`
-- `&mut` identifier sugar for `.iter_mut()`
-- beware: default is to consume iterator!

-for loop is equivalent to
-`while let Some(myvalue) = myiterator.next() { ... }`
+- beware: may resume iteration again after end ❗️
+- note: by default also implements `IntoIterator` that returns itself

 ## Usage

-- adaptor methods return another iterator, e.g. `map`, `filter`, etc.
+- usually type implements `IntoIterator`
+- usually type also implements methods `iter()`/ `iter_mut()`
+- usually type also implements `IntoIterator` for im/mutable reference that calls `iter()`/ `iter_mut()`

+### `iter()`

+- get iterator over immutable reference to values
+- beware: name convention, only used in for loop ❗️

+### `iter_mut()`

+- get iterator over mutable reference to values
+- beware: name convention, only used in for loop ❗️
+- doesn't implement if mutation doesn't make sense, e.g. `HashSet`

+## Adaptor

+- method that returns another iterator
-- consumer methods return other type, e.g. `sum`, `collect`, etc.
+- before consumer
-- can chain multiple adaptor methods and then single consumer method
+- can chain multiple
-- beware: without consumer method doesn't do anything since is lazy!
+- doesn't evaluate since lazy

+### `map`

+### `filter`

+## Consumer

+- method that returns other type
+- after adaptors
+- can use only one
+- starts evaluation

+### `next`

+- get next value in iteration
+- iterator variable needs to be mutable because changes internal state of iteration
+- used by other consumers under the hood

+### `collect`

+### `sum`

+### `eq`

+- compares iterators of same type
+- is compared element-wise
-`eq` method compares iterators of same type, is compared element-wise, no need to collect into `Vec` to compare
+- no need to collect into `Vec` to compare

+## Resources